 GoBank is an interesting banking situation.
 Founded by Walmart, GoBank is a brand of Green Dot Bank.
-There are no branches and you can only make cash deposits at a Walmart.
+There are no branches.
 This means you can mostly access your account online or on mobile.

 You’ll only find one checking account option here, so you’ll want to look elsewhere for a bank with a larger account suite.
 Plus, you won’t find any accounts that earn interest.

-Perhaps you never thought you would be able to bank with Walmart, but in fact you can.
+Perhaps you never thought you would be able to bank with Walmart or other particiapting retailers, but in fact you can.
 You can’t open a variety of accounts like you would be able to at most other banks.
 However, you can open a simple and easily accessible checking account.
 The account also includes tools to help you manage your money through budgeting, spending tracking and more.
 Anyone over 18 can open this account.
 You don’t even need to deposit a minimum amount when you open online or through the mobile app.